wp-plugins/nextgen-facebook/readme.txt

 = Images and Videos =

 NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube and Vimeo (including the preview image).
-NGFB Open Graph+ was specifically written to support images from NextGEN Gallery, but works just as well with the standard WordPress Media Library.
+NGFB Open Graph+ was specifically written to support galleries and images from NextGEN Gallery, but it also works just as well with the WordPress Media Library.

-**The NextGEN Gallery plugin is not required to use all the funtionality of NGFB Open Graph+**.
+**The NextGEN Gallery plugin is not required to use all the features of this plugin**.

 = Social Buttons =